Application Process to Join S.O.S.

 - Be involved in SOS for at least 1 year after training

-- Take shifts on the 24 hour helpline, assisting survivors or those assisting survivors who call
+- Take shifts on the 24 hour helpline, assisting survivors or parents, friends, UD staff who call

-- Provide audience support at potentially triggering campus events, deliver SOS educational programs, provide SOS info & materials at key events
+- Provide audience support at potentially triggering campus events, deliver SOS educational programs, provide SOS info & materials at campus fairs and events

 - Attend meetings at least once/month